mjordan/droptoislandora/README.md

 # Drop to Islandora

-A proof of concept application for a headless Islandora.
-Provides a desktop shortcut for Ubuntu that lets users drop a file into Islandora.
+A proof of concept application demonstrating a headless Islandora.
+Provides a desktop shortcut for Ubuntu that lets users drop a file into Islandora, where a minimal node plus media is created.

 ## Requirements